QureshiZayyan/News-App/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-reac# 📰 News App
+## 📰 News Web App

-A simple and responsive News Application built with **React.js** that fetches the latest headlines using an API.
-It provides users with categorized and real-time news updates in a clean and user-friendly interface.
+A news web application that delivers the latest news articles and updates from various sources.
+It allows users to stay informed about current events in categories like politics, sports, technology, and entertainment
 ---

 ## 🌟 Features